pmaji/data-science-toolkit/classification/logit/logistic_regression.md

 Documenting Performance of Simple Logit Model
 ---------------------------------------------

+As we create different models over the course of this project, we'll want to keep track of how they perform, along with other details for comparison.
+To help with this, we'll store a few key pieces of information for every model we building: its name, chosen classificatoin cutoff, sensitity (the % of true positives the model successfully classifies), specificity (the % of true negatives the model successfully classifies), number of model terms, and total cost.
+These pieces of information will all be helpful later on when picking which model we want to go with, as we may want to pick the simplest model (i.e. fewest terms), or the the model that is best at classifying true positives, etc. etc.

 ``` r
 # creating a blank table to record a running set of performance metrics for each model we create
 running_model_synopsis_table <- data.frame(